salomaoalves/MachineLearning/README.md

 **1 Linear Regression**

-In this folder, you will find 7 octave file.
-Works for both, linear and multiple regression.
+In this folder, you will find 9 file.
+Works for both, simple and multiple linear regression.
 I list them below and explain what each one do:
 <ul>
   <li>costFunction: creat a Cost Function to Linear Regression </li>
   <li>featureNormalize: normalizes the feature</li>
   <li>gradientDescent: computes the Gradiente Descent</li>
   <li>normalEquation: computes the Normal Equation</li>
   <li>plotData: to plot the data with 2 variables</li>
-  <li>predict: make the predictions</li>
   <li>SRL: a script for Simple Linear Regression (just a example)</li>
   <li>MRL: a script for Multiple Linear Regression (just a example)</li>
+  <li>data1: data set 1</li>
+  <li>data2: data set 2</li>
 </ul>

 **2 Logistic Regression**

-In this folder, you will find 8 octave file.
+In this folder, you will find 11 file.
 I list them below and explain what each one do:
 <ul>
   <li>costFunction: creat a Cost Function to Logistic Regression </li>
   <li>fmincg: to optimize the cost function (I didn't code this)</li>